ruanti2018-1/zy1-monogame/report.md

 ## Deployment view

 According to Rozanski and Woods, the deployment view describes the environment into which the system will be deployed, including the dependencies the system has on its runtime environment.
+It defines physical, computational, and software-based requirements for running the system.

+First of all, Monogame is an open source implementation of the Microsoft XNA 4 Framework, and thus if you want to setup Monogame on your platform, there are several chioces.
+For *Windows* users, you will need an IDE to develop MonoGame applications, the most common on Windows is Visual Studio.
+Visual Studio is an IDE used to develop applications in, among other languages, C#.
+C# is the most common language used in MonoGame development.
+However, developing on the *Mac* requires a number of other frameworks and applications.
+To get started you can use the Linux or DesktopGL platforms which will run quite happily on MacOS providing you have mono installed.
+You will also need Visual Studio for Mac.

+Aside from the memory required to install Monogame in the first place, no other hardware requirements for using Monogame are mentioned anywhere.
+Monogame requires around 512 Mb(on Linux) of storage space to be installed.

 ### Pipeline
 The MonoGame Pipeline Tool (Pipeline.exe) is the front-end GUI editor for MonoGame content builder projects.